 - Membership of ‘Caring for God’s Acre’.
 The aim is to encourage wildlife which adds to the peaceful atmosphere of this place.

-- A Working Party currently meets every third Tuesday of the month from 1000 to 1200 to work at the Cemetery.
+- It is hoped that A Working Party can resume in the spring to meet every third Monday of the month from 1000 to 1200 to work at the Cemetery.

 Graves of remarkable people in Great Malvern cemetery.

 - Jenny Lind, afamous soprano of the 19th Century.
 She was known as the ‘Swedish Nightingale’ because of the purity and naturalness of her singing voice.

 - Reginald Erskine Foster, nicknamed ‘Tip’ (died 1914).
 He was a gifted sportsman who played Cricket and Football for England.
 He was the only man to have captained England in both sports.He was one of seven brothers who played Cricket for Worcestershire, known at the time as ‘Fostershire’.

 - Charles William Dyson Perrins (died 1958).
 The family business was Lea & Perrins, famous for ‘Perrins sauce’.
 He was a generous benefactor of Malvern including the endowment of the Dyson Perrins Church of England Academy.

 - Henry Ward VC.
 He was awarded the Victoria Cross for exceptional bravery during the Indian Mutiny in 1857.
 He stayed with a severely injured officer, Capt.
 Henry Havelock and then moved him to safety under heavy fire.
 It was Havelock who paid for the gravestone.

 - Dr James Wilson (died 1867).
 Together with Dr Gully, he established a water cure practicwe in Malvern in 1842.
 The success of the water cure treatment meant that Malvern became a fashionable Victorian spa town.

 - Edward Elgar, composer.
 Buried at St Wulstan’s Church, Little Malvern.
 WR14 4JL.